flozz/nautilus-terminal/.github/ISSUE_TEMPLATE/support.md

 ### Installation information

-* How did you installed or tried to install Nautilus Terminal (distribution specific package, from source, what commands you used,...) ?
+* How did you install (or try to install) Nautilus Terminal (distribution specific package, from sources, what commands you used,...) ?

 →

 * Was it a fresh install or an update?

 →